 END

 In the above example, we have created a stored procedure to filter out records based on gender.
-And we are using the CASE statement in the WHERE clause to handle the condition when the specified gender is NULL.
+We are using the CASE statement in the WHERE clause to handle the condition when the specified gender is NULL.

 Here is the simple execution of the above procedure.